 Healthcare facilities, hospitals, and clinics all benefit from pest control services rooted in the principles of Integrated Pest Management (IPM).
 IPM-focused strategies involve targeting areas of concern where pests are most commonly found.
 In addition, IPM tactics implement education of your staff on best practices for prevention.

 Wil-Kil Pest Control uses the HealthGuard pest management program to help reduce the number of pests in your facility.

 HealthGuard Protects Your Patients, Employees, and Reputation

 HealthGuard is focused on control, discretion, and specialized services—including bed bug management—to make your facility as hostile to pests as possible.
 Our goal is to avoid disruption, so we’ll visit your facility when it’s convenient for you to avoid patient traffic.
 Our devices can also be made to blend in with your decor so pest management is as invisible as possible.

 Call Wil-Kil Pest Control for Your Pest Control Estimate

 Wil-Kil Pest Control has served our Wisconsin neighbors for almost 100 years.
 With decades of experience in pest management for healthcare providers, we can focus on reducing the number of pests in your facility so you can pay attention to what truly matters: giving your patients and visitors the best care possible.
+Whether its commercial fly control, ant control, or anything else, we are trained and experienced to help keep your business safe.
 For more information about HealthGuard pest prevention programs or to schedule your free consultation, contact us today.